jgeumlek/MoltenGamepad/README.md

 * Changing input mappings does not clear out previous values, potentially leading to stuck inputs.
 * Multiple inputs mapped to the same output event clobber each other.
 Desired behavior uncertain.
-* Software may attempt to read both the virtual and original devices, leading to duplicated events.
-* No rumble support.
 * Will likely add some amount of input latency, though it hasn't been measured beyond playtests.
 * Automagic configuration can lead to minor undesired behavior with aliases for events.